-Community Engagement interns will assist in cultivating relationships between the theater and local community groups and nonprofit organizations, linking the A.R.T.’s work on stage to a variety of themes and social issues.
+Community Engagement interns will assist in cultivating relationships between the theater and local community groups, audiences, and non-profit organizations, linking the A.R.T.’s work onstage to a variety of themes and social issues.
 Typical projects include assisting with show-specific community events, lobby installations, dialogue series, and other initiatives focused on deep relationship-building.
 Applicants must have a primary interest in community engagement.

-Working with the Directors of Marketing, Public Relations, and Audience Development, the interns gain valuable experience in developing a long-term marketing and audience development strategy and running day-to-day operations.
-The marketing and public relations intern assists in the planning and execution of individual and group ticket sales initiatives, data analysis, and sales strategies.
-Candidates with business experience in general management, sales, marketing, or public relations are preferred.
+Marketing interns work with the Marketing and Communications department to gain valuable experience in developing a long-term marketing and audience development strategy and running day-to-day operations.
+The marketing intern assists in the planning and execution of individual and group ticket sales initiatives, data analysis, and sales strategies.
+Candidates with business experience in general management, sales, marketing, or communications are preferred.
 Candidates should work well with people and have general office skills.